maximilian128/project_creation_automation/README.md

 # Project information

-* Inspired by Kalle Hallden's [ProjectInitializationAutomation](https://github.com/KalleHallden/ProjectInitializationAutomation).\
+* Inspired by Kalle Hallden's [ProjectInitializationAutomation](https://github.com/KalleHallden/ProjectInitializationAutomation).
-* With this project you can use the terminal to create new projects and initialize GitHub repositories.\
+* With this project you can use the terminal to create new projects and initialize GitHub repositories.
+* A conda environment is created within the projects folder
 * Build for Mac OS.

 ## Usage:

 * To create and initialize a new project open the terminal and type\
-    'create <name_of_your_project>' for a private repository\
+    'create <name_of_your_project> <name_of_packages_to_install>' for a private repository\
     'create public <name_of_your_project> for a public reppository
+* The packages need to be seperated by spaces

+### Example:
+* create public this_is_a_new_project numpy pandas matplotlib
+* This command creates a new public project called "this_is_a_new_project" and installs numpy, pandas and matplotlib in the conda environment.

 ## Installation for Mac OS

+* You need to have miniconda installed.
+See [minconda installation](https://docs.conda.io/en/latest/miniconda.html).

 ### 1) Add code command for opening VS Code in Terminal